nodejs/hardware/CONTRIBUTING.md

 The current list of members is maintained [here](./MEMBERS.md).

+If you are interesting in becoming a member, ping the group in the Gitter channel.

 ## Developer's Certificate of Origin 1.0

 By making a contribution to this project, I certify that: